bewlay/more-naval-ai/doc/tags.md

 `<bAssignCity>1</bAssignCity>` | TODO | TODO
 `<ForceCivics>` | All members have to use the specified civics.
-(In BtS, all players have to use them.) | Changed in FfH2 `<DiploVotes>` | TODO | TODO `<bGamblingRing>1</bGamblingRing>` | Makes Gambling Houses 25% cheaper to build for members (this effect is defined in python).
-Neutral AI players will vote against this resolution. | Added in FfH2
-`<bNoOutsideTechTrades>1</bNoOutsideTechTrades>` | Members cannot trade with non-members. | Added in FfH2
-`<bSlaveTrade>1</bSlaveTrade>` | Allows member's units to cast spells with `<bPrereqSlaveTrade>1</bPrereqSlaveTrade>`.
+(In BtS, all players have to use them.) | Changed in FfH2 `<DiploVotes>` | TODO | TODO `<bNoOutsideTechTrades>1</bNoOutsideTechTrades>` | Members cannot trade with non-members. | Added in FfH2 `<bSlaveTrade>1</bSlaveTrade>` | Allows member's units to cast spells with `<bPrereqSlaveTrade>1</bPrereqSlaveTrade>`.
 Neutral AI players will vote against this resolution. | Added in FfH2
 `<bSmugglingRing>1</bSmugglingRing>` | Allows members to construct a smuggler's port. <br/> AI players with less than 3 coastal cities will vote against this resolution. | Added in FfH2